Dirac Sources for Nonmetricity and Torsion in Metric-affine Gravity: Introduction

-\emph{Our central result is to find metric-affine sources for nonmetricity and torsion, after showing that despite the lack of spinor representations of $GL\left(4\right)$ it is possible to couple spinors to the full general linear connection}.
+\emph{Our central result is to find sources for nonmetricity and torsion in metric-affine gravity.
+This first requires showing how to couple spinors to the full general linear connection, despite the lack of spinor representations of $GL\left(4\right)$}.
 The key to accomplishing this to use the isomorphism between the \emph{Lie algebras}--$\mathfrak{gl} \left(4,\mathbb{R}\right)$ in the Clifford basis, the sources for nonmetricity are straightforward (but lengthy) to compute.

-A second seeming obstacle to finding spinor sources in $GL\left(4\right)$ gravity is the definition of the spinors themselves, because spinors are defined as representations of a Clifford algebra which in turn depends on the Lorentz metric $\eta_{ab}$ through the definition of the gamma matrices, $\left\{ \gamma^{a},\gamma^{b}\right\} =-2\eta^{ab}1$.
+A second seeming obstacle to finding spinor sources in $GL\left(4\right)$ gravity is the definition of the spinors themselves, because spinors are defined as representations of a Clifford algebra.
+The Clifford algebra, in turn, depends on the Lorentz metric $\eta_{ab}$ through the definition of the gamma matrices, $\left\{ \gamma^{a},\gamma^{b}\right\} =-2\eta^{ab}1$.
 The resolution lies in the independence of metric and connection in metric-affine gravity, which allows us to \emph{choos}e the Minkowski metric.
 Since any metric we choose will be \emph{not} be compatible with the connection, we have this freedom.

 {}

 A class of sources for the nonmetricity in metric-affine gravity (the gauge theory of the general linear group), is defined by the variation of the action with respect to the connection \cite{HehlNester}